 I was compensated for travel and lodging; all comments and opinions are my own.

-Quench your family’s summertime thirst with this nutrient-rich fruit and vegetable Strawberry and Beet Smoothie.
+Quench your family’s thirst with this nutrient-rich fruit and vegetable Strawberry Beet Smoothie.
 It’s made with berry juice, strawberries, banana, chia seeds, and roasted beets.

 We don’t believe in “sneaking” vegetables into kids’ foods, but we do believe that “weaving” health-enhancing ingredients into everyday recipes is a good thing.
 For this naturally-sweet smoothie, we tossed half a roasted beet into the blender for an extra burst of fiber, vitamin C, and nitrates, a plant compound that boosts running performance.